 Dr. Rafael Mujeriego, Ph.D., Professor of Environmental Engineering, School of Civil Engineering of Barcelona

 "The Groundwater Replenishment System is an outstanding example of the vision and commitment of Orange County to provide a new indirect source of high quality water supply to its growing population and economic base.
 The project... will certainly emerge as a competitive practical solution among the numerous water management options that are being proposed to solve the escalating water demands of Southern California."

 "California’s economic and environmental future is enhanced by our ability to maximize precious resources.
 The GWR System is an environmentally responsible approach for securing alternative sources of water.
 It increases Orange County’s water independence by creating a drought-proof supply of safe, clean water.
 I commend you for your ingenuity in promoting water efficiency and conservation.
 Your efforts save energy, minimize wastewater released to the Pacific Ocean and help sustain healthy water resources for future generations."
 (Oct., 2004)

-Edmund G. Brown Jr., Governor, State of California
+Edmund G. Brown Jr., Former Governor, State of California

 "As California’s drought persists, Californians must use water thoughtfully and local water agencies must protect precious water supplies.
 The expanded Groundwater Replenishment System, constructed by the Orange County Water District, represents an excellent example of local leadership, innovation, sound planning and investment that have given north and central Orange County an advantage during our current drought crisis.
 This project will provide enough drinking water for 850,000 people by reusing water more than once.
 On behalf of the state of California, I would like to congratulate the Orange County Water District and Orange County Sanitation District on the expansion of the Groundwater Replenishment System.
 I invite all Californians to practice more sustainable water practices demonstrated by the Orange County Water District."
 (June 2015)